- Northern Ireland

 The qualifications may be combined with other qualifications such as AS and A levels, BTECs etc.

-The nature of the qualification dictates that assessment activities are carried out on an ongoing basis.
+The nature of the qualifications dictates that assessment activities are carried out on an ongoing basis.

 Certification is carried out following external verification processes in accordance with Open College Network NI.